COMMONWEALTH PREVENTION ALLIANCE

 Section 2.
 Philosophy.

-The Mission of the Corporation is to support prevention professionals in eliminating substance abuse and risk related behaviors.
+The vision of the Corporation is to continue to be the foremost voice of prevention in Pennsylvania.
+The mission of the Corporation is to support prevention professionals in eliminating substance abuse and risk related behaviors.

-The Corporation shall be a non-profit corporation organized under the laws of the Commonwealth of Pennsylvania, and its purposes shall be to promote the establishment of a system of communication, support, professional development, advocacy and sharing of services/resources among prevention programs and people in the State.
-The Corporation intends to study, discuss, make recommendations, and where appropriate, take action on issues of concern to people involved in prevention activities.
+The Corporation shall be a non-profit corporation organized under the non-profit laws of the Commonwealth of Pennsylvania, and its purposes shall be to promote the establishment of a system of communication, support, professional development, advocacy, and sharing of services/resources among prevention programs and people in the state.
+The Corporation intends to study, discuss, make recommendations, and where appropriate, act on issues of concern to people involved in prevention activities.

 Section 3.
 Location.